 This delicious and simple family-friendly meal is great served with more flavor from classic taco toppings.
 Try adding chopped green onion, sour cream, extra Salsa, hot sauce, or Guacamole to the top of your serving.
 You can experiment with all different add-ons depending on your taste.

 How to Make Cheesy Taco Lasagna

-- Beef mixture: Add the ground beef, diced onions, red and green bell pepper to a large dutch oven.
+- Beef mixture: Add the ground beef, diced onions, and red and green bell pepper to a large Dutch oven.
 Cook over medium-high heat until the meat mixture is completely cooked through, breaking the beef apart with a wooden spoon as you cook.
 Add the water and taco seasoning to the mix.
 Stir it all until the mixture is well blended.
-You can put the stove at a low simmer to keep the meat warm after the cooking time.
+You can put the stove on a low simmer to keep the meat warm after the cooking time.